rutepassos/traefik-ssl/README.md

 ```

-You can now go to your browser at [https://php5.localhost](https://php5.localhost) and [https://php7.localhost](https://php7.localhost), enjoy!!!.

-You can now go to your browser the traefik dashboard [http://localhost:8080/dashboard](http://localhost:8080/dashboard).
+You can now go to your browser the traefik dashboard [https://localhost](https://localhost), enjoy!!!.

 Inspired by: